 Cloud Vulnerability DB

-CVE-2025-41431 affects BIG-IP systems when connection mirroring is configured on a virtual server.
-The vulnerability was discovered and disclosed on May 7, 2025, impacting the Traffic Management Microkernel (TMM) in standby BIG-IP systems within a traffic group (NVD).
+CVE-2025-41431 was discovered and disclosed on May 7, 2025, affecting BIG-IP systems when connection mirroring is configured on a virtual server.
+The vulnerability impacts the Traffic Management Microkernel (TMM) in standby BIG-IP systems within a traffic group (NVD, Wiz).

-The vulnerability is characterized by a high severity rating with a CVSS v4.0 base score of 8.7 HIGH and CVSS v3.1 base score of 7.5 HIGH.
-The vulnerability is classified as an Out-of-bounds Write (CWE-787) issue.
-The attack vector is network-accessible (AV:N) with low attack complexity (AC:L), requiring no privileges (PR:N) or user interaction (UI:N) (NVD).
+The vulnerability is classified as an Out-of-bounds Write (CWE-787) issue with a CVSS v4.0 base score of 8.7 HIGH and CVSS v3.1 base score of 7.5 HIGH.
+The vulnerability is network-accessible (AV:N) with low attack complexity (AC:L), requiring no privileges (PR:N) or user interaction (UI:N) (NVD, Wiz).

-When exploited, undisclosed requests can cause the Traffic Management Microkernel (TMM) to terminate in the standby BIG-IP systems that are part of a traffic group.
-This primarily affects the availability of the system, as indicated by the CVSS metrics showing high impact on availability (VA:H) but no impact on confidentiality or integrity (NVD).
+When exploited, the vulnerability allows undisclosed requests to cause the Traffic Management Microkernel (TMM) to terminate in the standby BIG-IP systems that are part of a traffic group.
+The CVSS metrics indicate high impact on availability (VA:H) but no impact on confidentiality or integrity (NVD, Wiz).

-F5 Networks has documented this vulnerability and provided mitigation information.
-Software versions that have reached End of Technical Support (EoTS) are not evaluated.
-For specific mitigation steps and patches, users should refer to F5's official security advisory (F5 Article).
+F5 Networks has documented this vulnerability and provided mitigation information through their security advisory.
+Software versions that have reached End of Technical Support (EoTS) are not evaluated (F5 Article).

 Source: This report was generated using AI